Tire Size Explained: What the Numbers Mean

 Bias construction tire diagram

-E: WHEEL DIAMETER This two-digit number specifies wheel diameter in inches.
+This two-digit number specifies wheel diameter in inches.
 It’s the distance between the two bead seat areas (where a tire gets tightly sealed onto the wheel).

-F: LOAD INDEX The two-digit or three-digit number that follows the gap specifies tire load index.
-The load index symbol indicates how much weight a tire can support, based on the following standard chart.
-In our example, the load index is 89, which indicates the tire has a load capacity of 1,279 pounds, when inflated to the tire’s maximum air pressure rating.
+The load index symbol indicates how much weight a tire can support, based on the following standard chart (see below).
+In our example, the load index is 89.
+This means the tire has a load capacity of 1,279 pounds, when inflated to the tire’s maximum air pressure rating.

-G: SPEED RATING The last letter is the tire speed rating.
-This indicates the top speed it’s safe to travel at for a sustained amount of time.
+This indicates the top speed it’s safe to travel for a sustained amount of time.
 A tire with a higher speed rating can handle heat better and provide more control at faster speeds.
 The maximum operating speed of a vehicle is no more than the lowest speed rating of all tires mounted on the vehicle.
 (Of course, you should always abide by speed limits for safer driving.)
-Speed rating is usually, but not always, a single letter (see the chart).
+Speed rating is usually, but not always, a single letter (see the chart below).

 Tire Size Charts